-Since graduating in 1997 with an Honours degree in Rural Business Management from the University of Aberdeen, Scott has amassed extensive practitioner and research experience in both socio-economic research and analysis, and strategy development and action based solutions.
+Since graduating in 1997 with an Honours degree in Rural Business Management from the University of Aberdeen, Scott has amassed extensive practitioner and research experience in socio-economic research, and strategy development.
 In addition, he has experience of engaging and building strong productive relationships with media, senior politicians, government agencies, local authorities and other key influencers.

 If you were a Scottish animal, which would you be and why?

 I would be a Pine Marten as I like the idea of living in native Scots pinewoods.
 Also, a bushy tail would be ideal for balancing during difficult climbs.

 What do very few people know about you?

 Very few people know that I first went to school in Australia.

 Which three words best describe your outlook on life?

 If you were a game bird, which would you be and why?

 I would be a ptarmigan.
 The reason for this is I like to spend much of my time on Scotland’s mountains and usually above 750 metres.